Anne was born and raised in Co Galway. She graduated as a registered nurse. In 1960, emigrated to Canada and lived in

 Paddy, retired from the TTC (Toronto Transit Commission), died June 27, 1999 in Toronto.
 Mae Butler died in Toronto on January 16, 2003.
 She was a Life long Vice President of the Irish Dancing Commission.
 Their daughter June died on June 19, 2003.

 People of Irish heritage are thankful for Mae and Paddy ... their memory will live on forever in their children through Irish Dancing and Music.

 Canadian Eastern Region Music Hall of Fame Inductee (2000)

-A professional Highland dancer, Elizabeth first discovered traditional Irish dance while living in Toronto in the late 1980s.
-A professional Highland dancer, Elizabeth first discovered traditional Irish dance while living in Toronto in the late 1980s.
-Upon moving back to Nova Scotia, she established the Scaip na Cleití dance group in Halifax, which she has led for nearly 20 years.
-She is credited with introducing traditional Irish set and Sean-Nós step dance to Nova Scotia.
+A professional Highland dancer, she discovered traditional Irish dance while living in Toronto in the late 1980s.
+When she moved back to Halifax, Nova Scotia, she established the Scaip na Cleití dance group which she has led for nearly 20 years.
+Elizabeth is credited with introducing traditional Irish set and Sean-Nós step dance to Nova Scotia.

 Angela Hogan T.C.R.G. & A.D.C.R.G.

 Jessica is a Cape Breton fiddler whose forebears come from Counties Cork and Kerry in Ireland.
 Her Dad comes from Grand Bank Newfoundland and moved to Cape Breton as a teenager.
 So it is that Chrissie, now living in Sydne was steeped in the culture of the beautiful Margaree area of Nova Scotia, Canada, a place known for its cherished musical culture.
 The music of the ceilidh resonates in the majestic mountains and peaceful valleys incorporating not only the tunes of the Scottish Gaels but also those of the area’s Irish and French-Acadians.